prebid/Prebid.js/dev-docs/bidder-adaptor.md

 A good example of an adapter that uses this pattern for its implementation is [OpenX](https://github.com/prebid/Prebid.js/blob/master/src/adapters/openx.js).

 ## Step 3: Design your bid params

 Use the `bid.params` object for defining the parameters of your ad request.
 At a minimum, you should include the tag ID and the  site ID.
-You can also include ad sizes, keywords, and other data, such as video bidding information.
+You can also include ad sizes, keywords, and other data, such as [video bidding information]({{site.github.url}}dev-docs/how-to-add-a-new-video-bidder-adaptor.html).

 For more information about the kinds of information that can be passed using these parameters, see [the list of bidder parameters]({{site.github.url}}/dev-docs/bidders.html).

-For example, if your bidder supports serving video ads, you could add a `video` object to your adapter's bid parameters like the [AppNexus AST adapter]({{site.github.url}}/dev-docs/bidders.html#appnexusAst).
-To see how those video params are processed and added to the ad tag, see [the AST adapter's implementation of the `callBids` function](https://github.com/prebid/Prebid.js/blob/master/src/adapters/appnexusAst.js).

 For more information about how the implementation of `callBids` should work generally, see the next section.